uliska/scheme-book/scheme/including.md

  them at a later point.
 For now you should only keep in mind that you have to use `#` to switch to Scheme syntax - but not *always*.

+#### Displaying Scheme Values

+Sometimes it is necessary, and for learning it is often enlightening, to print some Scheme values to the console.
+To start with, there are two ways to do so, using Scheme's `display` procedure or LilyPond's `ly:message` family of
+functions:

+{% lilypond %}
+myVariable = "This is a variable"

+#(display myVariable)
+#(ly:message myVariable)
+{% endlilypond %}

+There are some notable differences between the commands:

+* `display` can show *any* value while `ly:message` only processes strings (but this can be circumvented using the `format` procedure)
+* `display` will not produce a newline, so that should always be done manually (through `#(newline)`)
+* `ly:message` will print immediately while `display` only acts after parsing has been finished.

+We will regularly use these methods for demonstrating parts of our code in the subsequent chapters.

 #### LilyPond and Scheme variables

 Another thing to note is that LilyPond variables are interchangeable with Scheme